 The more you know about any subject that is complex (like wine, music, art, etc.), the deeper your understanding and the more lively your enjoyment.
 Wine should first and foremost be a pleasure, and wine tasting should be fun and add to your pleasure in drinking wine.

-• Hold the wine glass by the foot or the stem, never the bowl of the glass.
+- Hold the wine glass by the foot or the stem, rather than the bowl of the glass.
 If you hold it by the bowl, you cannot see the wine, and you will also heat the wine, which will change it’s characteristics.

 1. The Look of the wine

 2. The Smell of the wine (also called the Nose)

 and the culmination of the tasting: The Evaluation of the Wine